Shazam! (film): Development and pre-production

 New Line Cinema began development of a Shazam! live-action feature film in the early 2000s, with multiple screenplay drafts, by William Goldman, the team of Alec Sokolow and Joel Cohen, Bryan Goluboff, and John August.
-The version of the Shazam! script written by August, which went into pre-production in 2008, was an action-comedy which focused on the origin story of the hero, then known by his original name of Captain Marvel, and his young alter ego, Billy Batson.
+The version of the Shazam! script written by August, which went into pre-production in 2008, was an action-comedy that focused on the origin story of the hero, then known by his original name of Captain Marvel.
+His young alter ego, Billy Batson.
 Peter Segal was attached as director and Dwayne Johnson was in talks to appear as the film's villain, Black Adam.

 New Line Cinema was absorbed into Warner Bros., a larger film studio also owned at the time by Time Warner, during the course of development.
 Following the success of Warner's Batman film The Dark Knight and the commercial failure of its lighter, family-friendly Speed Racer, both during the summer of 2008, August departed from the project, citing pressure from the studio to make the screenplay darker and more serious.
 In August 2009, Bill Birch and Geoff Johns, a prominent DC Comics writer, were assigned to write the screenplay, while Segal remained attached as director.
 In August 2010, the studio considered canceling the theatrical film in favor of a live-action series for prime time network television.
 In December 2013, Segal stated that the film would not be happening, as the similarities between Captain Marvel and Superman had become an obstacle after the successful launch of Man of Steel earlier that year.

 While the film was in development limbo, DC Comics rebooted the comic book franchise as part of their New 52 relaunch in 2012.
 Due to the trademark conflicts with Marvel Comics, who owned the trademark for "Captain Marvel" for use with their own character of the same name, DC renamed their Captain Marvel superhero character "Shazam" at this time when the New 52 started.
 DC had been required to market and promote the character using the trademark Shazam!, since acquiring the publishing rights from Fawcett Comics in 1972.
 Captain Marvel had originated at Fawcett in 1939, but fell into limbo after 1953 following a long legal battle with DC over Captain Marvel's similarities to Superman.